SystemsApproach/ops/control.rst

     machinery.
 For example, because the SD-Fabric in Aether is implemented with programmable switching hardware, the
     forwarding plane is instrumented with Inband Network Telemetry (INT).
-A northbound API then enables fine-grain data collection on a per-flow basis, at runtime, making it possible to write closed-loop control applications on top of Aether.*
+A northbound API then enables fine-grained data collection on a per-flow basis, at runtime, making it possible to write closed-loop control applications on top of Aether.*